michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-07-process-assessment.md

 3. **Sketch how you would redesign it** using Model 1, 2, or 3
 4. **Consider the logistics** (how much time would this take students?
 How would you grade it?)

-You don't have to implement it immediately—just think through how the shift from product to process assessment might work in your context.
+You don't have to implement it immediately,just think through how the shift from product to process assessment might work in your context.

----
+,

 **Next Chapter Preview:** In Chapter 8, we get practical about implementation.
 You'll learn how to introduce these ideas to your students, pilot AI-enhanced assignments without overwhelming yourself, gather feedback, iterate, and gradually build confidence with these new approaches.
-This chapter is all about managing change—for yourself and for your students.
+This chapter is all about managing change,for yourself and for your students.